davidBelanger/SPEN/README.md

+# January 2017 Update
+We have made a new 0.2 release.
+It is substantially more user-friendly for prototyping new applications.
+The old code can be found by checking out the v0.1 tag.

 # Structured Prediction Energy Network Training Code

 Structured Prediction Energy Networks (SPENs) are a flexible, expressive approach to structured prediction.
 See our paper: